 - Melt your chocolate in a bowl placed over a pan of simmering water. (or microwave)

-- Add ½ tsp vanilla extract and coconut nectar let chocolate cool down while you prepare the next step
+- Let chocolate cool down while you prepare the next step

-- Mix the liquid of your chickpeas with an electric whisk (or blender)* – whisk until peaks form and you have a fluffy white consistency
+- Mix the liquid of your chickpeas with an electric whisk (or blender)* – whisk until the stage where you flip the bowl, the mixture wouldn’t fall out

 - Gently fold in the chocolate with a spatula, and very slightly stir it.

 - Pour into bowls and place in the fridge

 - The mousse is ready to eat within 1 hour

 Make sure you use soap and oil-free whisk, bowls and cuttlery

 Note that if not using a strong blender or mixer you might have to mix the Aquafaba longer than the recipe instructions says. (see comment below)

 Tip from my friend Lynda: „I find that beating the aquafaba cold works much faster to bring to peaks.
 I also added the maple syrup to the bean juice before beating so it would not seize the chocolate.
 Used vanilla beans instead of extract.
 Turned out awesome!“